Pinoy Family Recipes

 How to Cook Nilagang Baka

-In a large pot, combine the beef shanks with 8 cups of water.
+In a large pot, place the beef shanks and pour in 10 cups of water.
 Bring it to a boil over medium heat.
-Make sure to skim off any scum that rises to the surface to keep the broth nice and clear.
+As it starts to boil, skim off any foam or scum on the surface to keep the broth clear and clean-tasting.

-Once the scum is removed, add the quartered onion and whole black pepper.
-Lower the heat and let it simmer for about 1.5 to 2 hours, or until the beef is tender.
-If you’re using a pressure cooker, you can cut the cooking time to 30-40 minutes to save time.
+Once the broth is clear, add the quartered onion and whole black pepper.
+Lower the heat and let it simmer for 1 and a half to 2 hours, or until the beef is fork-tender.
+If you’re using a pressure cooker, this step only takes about 30 to 40 minutes.

-When the beef is tender, stir in the fish sauce.
-This adds a great depth of flavor to the broth.
+When the beef is soft, stir in the fish sauce.
+This adds a rich, savory depth to the broth.

-Next, add the corn pieces and quartered potatoes to the pot.
-Let them simmer for about 10-15 minutes, or until the potatoes are tender.
-This makes the soup heartier.
+Add the corn and quartered potatoes.
+Let them simmer for about 10 to 15 minutes, or until the potatoes are cooked through.
+This gives the soup more body and makes it extra filling.

-Add the saba bananas and continue simmering for another 5-7 minutes.
-The bananas should be cooked through but still hold their shape.
+Drop in the sliced saba bananas and simmer for another 5 to 7 minutes.
+The bananas should be soft but still hold their shape.

-Finally, toss in the cabbage quarters and pechay.
-Simmer for just 2-3 minutes, until the vegetables are tender but still crisp.
-This adds a fresh crunch to the dish.
+Lastly, add the cabbage and pechay.
+Simmer for 2 to 3 minutes, just until the greens are tender but still a bit crisp for that nice, fresh texture.

-Taste the broth and season with salt and pepper as needed.
-Serve hot with steamed rice and enjoy your comforting bowl of Nilagang Baka!
+Taste the broth and add salt if needed.
+Serve hot with steamed rice, and enjoy a warm, hearty bowl of Nilagang Baka.

 Beef shanks soup with sweet corn, sweet plantain, potatoes, cabbage and pechay.